write2dipanwita/2.Epay_RESTserver/README.md

-Download all the files and open in Visual Studio.
-Configure Customer.Services.API and SimulatorRunner as startup Project to run the application.
+Download all the files and open in Visual Studio. \n Configure Customer.Services.API and SimulatorRunner as startup Project to run the application.
 This solution consists of 3 projects :
 Customer.Servie.API - Responsible for the GET and POST of Customers.